FCanberk/coflight-prep/guides/high level design overview.md

 ### Reporting App Server

 This module is to provide an interface to the database for inserting and querying scrap data.
-It will be used by the web server to retrieve information requested by the users in browsers and the persistence requests from `Scraping Gateway`
+It will be used by the web server to retrieve information requested by the users in browsers and the persistence requests from `Orchestrator`

 ### Database